lmc-eu/spirit-design-system/packages/web/DEPRECATIONS-v2.md

 ## Feature Flags

-### Tooltip Data Selector Controlled Placement

-The feature flag enabling the data selector controlled placement (`data-spirit-placement-controlled`) for tooltip will be removed and the data selector controlled placement will be enabled by default.

 ### Alert Bordered

 The feature flag enabling the bordered variant of alert will be removed and the bordered variant will